 How It Works

-Request authorization tokens to initialize Square mobile solutions like Reader SDK.
+Use the Mobile Authorization API to request authorization tokens to initialize Square mobile solutions like the Reader SDK.

 The Mobile Authorization API accepts an account credential (an OAuth token or a personal access token) and location ID and then returns an authorization code that custom mobile applications can use to initialize Square mobile solutions to accept payments using Square hardware.